In any business, staff come and go.

 What is employee turnover?

-Employee turnover is the proportion of employees that leave your organisation during a set period - usually a year.
+Employee turnover is the proportion of employees that leave your organisation during

 Employee turnover can be very top-level, simply representing all workers who have left in a given year.